yorek/zeppelin-sqlserver-docker/README.md

 # Apache Zeppelin for SQL Server Docker Image
-This is the dockerized Apache Zeppelin with SQL Server and SQL Azure support, which source code is available here:
+This is the dockerized Apache Zeppelin with SQL Server and SQL Azure support, for which the source code is available here:

 https://github.com/yorek/incubator-zeppelin